Manufacturing & Supply Chain Management

-Webinars are approximately 60-90 minutes in length and are live-streamed on our YouTube Channel.
-They will also be recorded and available for later viewing below.
+Webinars to the public are an hour in length and are live-streamed on our YouTube Channel and APAC LinkedIn They will also be recorded and available for later viewing below.
 Our Cohort receives personalised and closed-door Q&A sessions after each public livestream.

 The goal of the MedTech Innovator webinars is to provide the medtech ecosystem and our portfolio companies with feedback from experts and professionals in areas that are specific to the strategic needs outlined in our discussions and surveys.
 Strategic areas to be covered include: intellectual property, product development, commercialization, reimbursement, healthcare economics, regulatory strategy, clinical trial design and execution, and fundraising.

 Our webinars are administered virtually and consist of one or more panelists addressing key questions supplied in advance by the MedTech Innovator Accelerator companies, as well as a general discussion on the topic within the context of the evolving healthcare ecosystem.

 Langston Suen is the CEO of Opharmic Technology, a medtech company founded based on his invention on non-invasive ultrasound ocular drug delivery.
 Under his leadership, Opharmic is now offering turnkey solutions to pharma partners around the world to adopt this cutting-edge technology in their new or existing pipelines in ophthalmology and beyond.

 Having raised over $215 million in venture capital for healthcare and life sciences startups, Ash is the Founder and CEO of Sapyen, an at-home male fertility diagnostic company built for the 200 million aspiring fathers around the world who are struggling to conceive and feel stigmatised.